JianiLi/MultiRobotsRendezvous/README.md

 # MultiRobotsRendezvous

+This is the implementation of the paper "Resilient Vector Consensus in Multi-Agent Networks Using Centerpoints" (under review of ACC2020).

-Use Tverberg point (Implementation of the paper ["An efficient algorithm for fault-tolerant rendezvous of multi-robot systems with controllable sensing range"](https://ieeexplore.ieee.org/document/7487153)) and centerpoint to achieve fault-tolerant multi-robot consensus.
+We also implemented the method proposed in ["An efficient algorithm for fault-tolerant rendezvous of multi-robot systems with controllable sensing range"](https://ieeexplore.ieee.org/document/7487153)) for a comparison with our method.

 ## Instruction